 RHRLI Will Design a Treatment Plan for You

 RHRLI is Long Island’s leading hair loss treatment center, and we’re the only practice on Long Island that has the ARTAS® Robotic Hair Transplant System.
-This revolutionary Robotic Follicular Unit Extraction (FUE) procedure uses robotic technology to find healthy donor hairs and transplant them to where they’re needed.
+This revolutionary Robotic Follicular Unit Excision (FUE) procedure uses robotic technology to find healthy donor hairs and transplant them to where they’re needed.
 Most of our ARTAS® patients report little to no pain, and the procedure is the most precise hair transplant you can find.
 Before we do any procedure, our board-certified surgeon, Dr. Baiju Gohil will consult with you and design a treatment plan for you.
 As we mentioned, some patients are treated with medication, so let’s take a look at them.

 FDA Approved Medications